Topic 2: Biomass Technologies and Conversion for Bioenergy

-The oral sessions for Topic 2 start at 13:30 with Topic 2.1, “Production and Supply of Solid Fuels and Intermediates”.
-The first session (2AO.2) is entitled “Production, Characterization and Quality of Solid Biofuels” and covers the development of innovative methods for solid biofuels characterization, factors influencing fuels quality, biomass management procedures to improve the fuel quality, as well as the combustion behaviour of solid biofuels.
-Examples include pellet production from underexploited forest and agricultural feedstocks and reduction of dry matter losses during industrial scale wood chips storage by using calcium hydroxide as additive.
+The oral sessions for Topic 2 start at 14:00 with Topic 2.1, “Production and supply of solid fuels and intermediates”.
+The first session (2AO.2) is entitled “Production, Characterization and Quality of Solid Biofuels” and covers the development of innovative methods for solid biofuels characterization, factors influencing fuels quality and fuel standards, biomass management procedures to improve the fuel quality, as well as the combustion behaviour of solid biofuels and pellet production from underexploited forest and agricultural feedstocks.

-There are two oral sessions for Topic 2.4, “Gasification for Power, CHP and Polygeneration”.
-The first session, 2BO.2, begins at 08:30 with the title “Innovative Pilot-Scale Integrated Gasification CHP Systems Modeling and Demonstration”.
-In this session, different configurations of bench and pilot-scale gasification systems, including blaze technology for CHP applications, coupling fixed bed gasifier with char bed reactor for improved syngas quality and integration of solar drying of sewage sludge with gasification.
+There are two oral sessions for Topic 2.4, “Gasification for power, CHP and polygeneration”.
+The first session, 2BO.2, begins at 09:00 with the title “Innovative Integrated Gasification Systems Modeling and Demonstration”.
+In this session, different configurations of bench and pilot-scale gasification systems, including Blaze technology for CHP applications, coupling fixed bed gasifier with char bed reactor for improved syngas quality and integration of solar drying of sewage sludge with gasification.
 A GIS-based modelling process for gasification power plant planning is also presented.
-The second Topic 2.4 oral session, 2BO.6, on “Small Scale Gasification Advanced Testing and Characterisation Related to Emissions” starts at 13:30.
-This session focuses on research works dedicated to small-scale laboratory characterisation of fuels for gasification and small-scale testing works and includes the catalytic role of Ca and K in energy grass char gasification, toluene cracking using char, mineral sorbents for alkali removal and cleaning of gas for use in a SOFC.
+The second Topic 2.4 oral session, 2BO.6, on “Small Scale Gasification Advanced Testing and Characterisation Related to Emissions” starts at 14:00.
+This session focuses on research works dedicated to small-scale laboratory characterisation of fuels for gasification and small-scale testing works and includes the catalytic role of Ca and K in energy grass char gasification, toluene cracking using char and mineral sorbents for alkali removal.
+In addition, the decomposition characteristics of glycerine in supercritical water are addressed.

-There are also two oral sessions for Topic 2.5, “Gasification for Synthesis Gas Production”.
-The first, 2BO.10, commences at 15:15 on Tuesday and is entitled, “Innovations in Feedstock for Gasification for Synthesis Gas Production”.
+There are also two oral sessions for Topic 2.5, “Gasification for synthesis gas production”.
+The first, 2BO.10, commences at 15:10 on Tuesday and is entitled, “Innovations in Feedstock for Gasification for Synthesis Gas Production”.
 In this session various feedstocks for gasification for synthesis gas production and factors affecting syngas quality, including sewage sludge gasification for syngas and ash utilisation, are discussed and analysed.
 Process emissions are also considered, for example through an innovative sampling apparatus for simulation of energy conversion processes.
-The second Topic 2.5 oral session, 2BO.14, on “Advances in Gasification Processes for Synthesis Gas Production” starts at 17:00 and covers process related factors, for example process design and equipment operating conditions, for production of syngas as well as the cleaning and upgrading possibilities, for example for advanced biofuel production from energy crops and for upgrading of synthesis gas by reforming of recycled methane.
+The second Topic 2.5 oral session, 2BO.14, on “Advances in Gasification Processes for Synthesis Gas Production” starts at 16:20 and covers process related factors, for example process design and equipment operating conditions, for production of syngas as well as the cleaning and upgrading possibilities, for example for advanced biofuel production from energy crops and for upgrading of synthesis gas by reforming of recycled methane.

-The second and third visual/poster sessions are both for Topic 2.6, “Anaerobic Digestion for Biogas and Biomethane Production”.
-The first of the two sessions (2CV.5), “Anaerobic Digestion Session I“, starts at 15:15 and covers a wide range of biomass substrates for biogas and hydrogen production, biomass pretreatment methods, co-digestion, gas cleaning and technologies for biogas upgrading to biomethane for pipeline injection.
-The second of the Topic 2.6 visual/poster sessions (2CV.7), “Anaerobic Digestion Session II“, deals with biogas process performance optimization, enhanced methane yield as a function of biomass substrate, hydrogen production and integration of anaerobic digestion with other process wastes and residues.
+The second visual/poster session is for Topic 2.6, “Anaerobic digestion for biogas and biomethane production”.
+The session (2CV.5), “Anaerobic Digestion optimization for biogas and biomethane production “, starts at 16:20 and covers a wide range of biomass substrates for biogas and hydrogen production, biomass pretreatment methods, co-digestion, gas cleaning and technologies for biogas upgrading to biomethane for pipeline injection.
+The session also deals with biogas process performance optimization, enhanced methane yield as a function of biomass substrate, hydrogen production and integration of anaerobic digestion with other process wastes and residues.